 The estimates in Table 18 do not account for the long-term impact of inflation on revenues, expenditures, and the resulting net fiscal impact to the City.
-Table 19 provides a long-term view of the potential net fiscal impact to the City's General Fund of the Project over a 10-year timeframe.
+Table 19 provides a long-term view of the potential net fiscal impact to the City's General Fund of the proposed project over a 10year timeframe.
 The table presents revenues and expenditures on a year-by-year basis, adjusted for projected increases in revenues and costs in each year, over a 10-year period beginning in year 2021.
 Consistent with standard City Finance Department budgeting practices, the analysis escalates most revenues and expenditures at a rate of three percent per year.
-The one exception is property tax revenues which, the analysis inflates at a rate of two percent per year, which is the maximum allowed by the Proposition 13 limit on annual increases in tax assessments.
+The one exception is property tax revenues, which the analysis inflates at a rate of two percent per year, the maximum allowed by the Proposition 13 limit on annual increases in tax assessments unless a property is transferred or sold.
 As shown, the proposed project would generate an annual fiscal surplus in years 2021 and 2020 during the construction period.
 Starting in 2023, the analysis projects a negative net fiscal impact as the service population increases.
-The deficit would increase throughout the period to approximately \$67,100 (in nominal dollars) in year 2030.
+The deficit would increase throughout the period to approximately \$131,700 (in nominal dollars) in year 2030.
 The projected increase in the negative net fiscal impact over time is due to the two percent limit on property taxes, the primary source of revenue from the proposed project, which would not keep pace with the projected increase in expenses during this period.